-

 presiding judges.
 Administrative judges oversee the administrative

-operations of each of the state’s 13 judicial districts.
+operations of the state’s 13 judicial districts.
 In addition,

 each judicial district has an assistant administrative judge.